 After opening the lid, check that the beans have been well cooked by pressing one with your fingers.
 If it is not cooked well then you can cook it again for another 10-15 minutes.

-Black bean soup can be made in the instant pot using dry beans or by soaking them for a few hours.
+Black bean soup can be made in the instant pot using canned beans, dry beans, or soaking them for a few hours.
 Either of the methods works well and the only difference is the cooking time.

-While serving black bean soup, you can add some lime juice to it and garnish it with a few slices of avocado, chopped cilantro, and optionally some shredded cheese.
+While serving black bean soup, you can add some lime juice and sprinkle some black pepper to it.
+Garnish it with a few slices of avocado, chopped cilantro, tortilla chips, and optionally some shredded cheese.

-Any leftover black bean soup can easily last 3-4 days in the fridge in an airtight container.
+Any leftover black bean soup can easily last 3-4 days in the refrigerator in an airtight container.
 It is a great make-ahead soup and can be made over the weekend for meal planning.

 When you are ready to serve, simply reheat the soup in the microwave, stovetop, or in the instant pot on the saute mode.

-Yes!
-Homemade black bean soup freezes well just like most of the beans.
+Homemade black bean soup freezes well just like most beans.
 If you are meal planning, allow the soup to completely cool down and then divide it into portions.

 Freeze the portions individually in freezer-safe containers or ziplock bags.
 This way you can only use what you need and will not have to defrost all the soup at once.